scout507/movieguide/README.md

 1. Clone the git project

-2. Navigate to the project using `cd MoviesGuide`
+2. Navigate to the project using `cd wbs_mashupapp`

 3. Type `npm install` in the console